We hope that you will find being a student at St Katherine’s is a wonderful experience.

 We set homework online, click here ‘Show My Homework’ to check what Home Learning projects you have, and when they are due.
 Copies of the homework will be emailed to students and information may also be included n planners.

-Letters will be sent home at the start of Year 7 giving log in details and more information.
+Letters are sent home at the start of Year 7 giving log in details and more information.
 Students can request a reminder of their PIN at any point throughout the year.

 Time spent on homework

 As a guide, Year 7 should spend one hour per night on homework; Year 8 one hour fifteen minutes; Year 9 one hour 30 minutes; Year 10 and 11 up to two hours.
 You will need to spend more time on homework around coursework deadlines and exam revision.

 Failure to complete homework or failure to complete it to an acceptable standard will be logged centrally by class teachers and a PL detention will be issued to complete the work.

 Notification letters will be sent home to parents of students who persistently do not complete homework and we will request a meeting with you if there is no improvement.
 This is because not keeping up with Home Learning may have begun to have a detrimental effect on the student’s progress in their subject.